ACADEMY OF THE ELEPHANT ORDER

 SUMMARY

 I think this is necessary why? , (yep my tiny mind thinks….)
 In 1991 conservation theories and practices became more complicated due to “elephant stress”.
 I believe this because I know that elephants are VERY SENTIENT to EVERYTHING around them which makes them sensitive on many levels, and they stress on varying levels.
 I don’t think I need citing to prove that to people who already know.
 I couldn’t help but wonder if the Wildlife stressors of the 80s & 90s affected the wild herds, both African and Asian in such a manner that this interfered with their immunity, which may have activated a herpes virus that is naturally dormant in the elephants body.
 In 1991 there was a human fatality caused by the elephant he was caring for.
 Of course, this showed cause for immediate action!
 I make the following argument on behalf of ALL elephants, NOT on blame and name.
 Keepers had to shut up and do, or lose the Zoo, so to speak…..However, I wonder if the sweeping changes that the Elephant Order had to go through also stressed domestic elephant populations.
 I’m sure there were new behaviors and barriers put in place (Sudden environmental change), then some were pushed away from “their” people, alienated.
 Now, just to be seen from away, like a cold museum exhibit, other possible daily routines were altered.
 Not to mention those that just used it as an excuse to “LOCK THE GATE AND GO HOME”, with the attitude “there’s no contact allowed, what else can do?”
 Domestically, a lot happened in the following years, EEHV was identified by the Smithsonian Zoo.
-TB & EEHV started infecting & killing domestic elephants and sometimes, their herd.
+TB & EEHV started infecting & killing domestic & wild elephants and sometimes, their herd.
 Is it possible these events stressed elephant populations so greatly that it affected their physiology along with thelr immune system?
 Are these “indoor / Outdoor” stressors a novelty phenomenon that culminated in the mysterious traveling infection?
 Does it not travel at all but lay dormant in some form that possibly activates into the identified virus?
 So FLATLY I say that elephants are THE sociable animal, how do you think they felt being “PUSHED AWAY” so to speak?
 Once again to the folks that had to comply, not your fault, had to be done.
 Just a series of unfortunate events evolving into what we have here today.
 However as in the example of SUKI, the distance/protected contact is imperative.
 So there are appropriate situations.
 Not everything is for everyone.

 https://www.researchgate.net/publication/384893603_Can_a_primary_EEHV_infection_in_an_Asian_elephant_E_maximus_be_induced_by_social_stress